 Mother (Jennifer Lawrence) is restoring the big old country house she shares with poet The Man (Xavier Bardem) after a fire, while he mopes around trying to recover the writing mojo that brought him fame.
 One day a man arrives at the door and Lawrence watches helplessly as he, his wife and their sons basically move in and start wrecking her happy little life.
 One son kills another and, starting with the funeral, her space is invaded by increasingly objectionable guests.
 She becomes pregnant (she’s not sure how), which inspires The Man to start writing again.
 When his poetry is published, fans begin arriving at the house to pay homage.
 They start getting unruly, abusing her and trashing her beloved home, until she is forced to give birth in the middle of a riot.
 The Man takes the baby and presents it to his adoring fans, who promptly kill and eat it (maybe I should have caught on here, but I really thought it was generic ritualistic mob behaviour).
 Finally she’s had enough and blows up the house with everyone in it.
 Somehow the two survive, she in much worse shape than he.
 He charms her, Stockholm Syndrome style, into offering up her last shred of love so that he can be inspired to restore everything again, complete with a new Mother.

 Everyone knows the Christian myth: the God of All, after a couple of millennia hanging with a small Middle Eastern tribe, decides to give everyone the chance to worship him.
 He impregnates a young Jewish woman and becomes her child, then starts a new cult preaching love and brotherhood for all.
-Finally he offers himself up as a sacrifice to himself, declaring that all who believe that he has done so will be saved from his own wrath, and rises from the grave to confirm it.
+Finally (this part gets a little confusing) he offers himself up as a sacrifice to himself, declaring that all who believe that he has done so will be saved from his own wrath, and rises from the grave to confirm it.

 There are obviously some elements of this tale in Mother!
 Certainly the Old Testament is well represented: a paradise corrupted, the first man and woman with their battling sons, a flood of sorts, but when it comes to the New Testament, the analogies are less obvious.
-And as in the New Testament Jahweh became the Christian God by becoming human, so Mary was exalted by her brief fling with her divine baby daddy.
+The Man suffers nothing, and as in the New Testament Jahweh became the Christian God by becoming human, so Mary was exalted by her brief fling with her divine baby daddy.
 Mother is destroyed by it.

-I think the whole fits much better with the Gnostic myth as first proposed by Simon Magus in his Great Announcement and expanded upon by generations of Gnostic fabulists.
-According to them, the God of the Christians and Jews is in fact a demonic creature born in error to Sophia, Divine Wisdom of the True God.
+Aronofsky is obviously familiar with obscure heretical writings, and I think the whole fits much better with the Gnostic myth as first proposed by Simon Magus in his Great Announcement and expanded upon by generations of Gnostic fabulists.
+According to them, the God of the Christians and Jews is in fact Ialdabaoth, a demonic creature born in error to Sophia, Divine Wisdom of the True God.
 It has created Earth for Its own evil purposes and now delights in tormenting its inhabitants.
 On discovering that It’s not the highest God, It casts Its Mother Sophia down to Earth in a fit of jealousy, where she suffers all manner of degradation and ends up in a brothel.
 When the True God learns the truth, He descends to Earth as (you guessed it) Simon Magus, rescues her, and the two travel the world spreading Simon’s doctrines.